 Specialty type: Gastroenterology and hepatology Country of origin: United States Peer-review report classification Grade A (Excellent): 0 Grade B (Very good): B Grade C (Good): 0 Grade D (Fair): D Grade E (Poor): 0

 Figure 1 A comparison of the respiratory rates in breaths per minute (y-axis) plotted against time measured by capnography (red) and Linshom Respiratory Monitoring device (blue).
-BPM: Stands for breaths per minute, signifying the respiratory rate.
+BPM: Breaths per minute, signifying the respiratory rate.

 Figure 2 Bland-Altman Plots.
 The difference in results (y-axis) is plotted against the average magnitude of the result (x-axis).
 A difference of 0 indicates equivalent results.
 The dark horizontal reference line is the mean difference in results.
 The dashed and dotted lines are the first and second standard deviation of the difference.
 RR: Respiratory rate.